john-cd/rust_howto/deps/examples/README.md

 cargo run --example <name>
 ```

-To run all example, use `just runall`.
+To run all examples, use `just runall`.